 Brand awareness surveys

-Direct feedback is the most straightforward way to garage brand awareness.
+Direct feedback is the most straightforward way to gauge brand awareness.
 You’re essentially asking your target audience questions that should give you a good picture of how you’re doing.
 And when carried out regularly, tracking feedback via surveys allows you to monitor brand awareness over time and can be tied to specific marketing campaigns.

 A few metrics to measure within these surveys include: